gregfeliu/City_Divider/README.md

 ![New Rochelle](/geovoronoi_new_ro_economic_zones_adjusted.png)

 The city of focus is New Rochelle, New York, a suburban city of New York City.
 The business data comes from Foursquare.
 The businesses are grouped into meta-categories (e.g.: "recreation", "schools", etc.) and then the business in those categories are used to divide the city.
-Kmeans clustering is used to group these businesses into clusters based on their coordinates.
+K-means clustering is used to group these businesses into clusters based on their coordinates.
 Visually, we see that 6 clusters makes the most sense in terms of clear intra-meta-category separation for New Rochelle.
 Because of the relatively "skinny" shape of New Rochelle, all of the clusters run along a north-south axis.

 ## Technologies Used
 - Jupyter Notebook